bpudiped/BlockMM/README.md

 ### Complexity Analysis of Algorithm

 The  complexity of this algorithm is virtually the same as any other block-MM except the reduction part.
-Consider, LHS is W (dimensions MxN).
-RHS is X (dimensions NxP).
+Consider, LHS is W (dimensions M x N).
+RHS is X (dimensions N x P).
 Output is Y (dimensions MxP).

 The operation is: Y = W dot X